mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan_c_data_reqs.md

 | StaffSectionAssociation | sectionReference.CourseOfferingReference | SchoolId |
 | Grade | StudentSectionAssociationReference.sectionReference.CourseOfferingReference | SchoolId |
 | GradingPeriod | SchoolReference | SchoolId |

-* Note the change here from _Local Education Agency Id_ used in 2020-2021.

 ## API Resources and Certification Scenarios
 For details on the current API Resources and Certification Scenarios, see the [Sandbox Certification Scenarios documentation](sandbox_cert_a_toc.md).
 That documentation contains resources and scenarios for the various programs MDE has incorporated into Ed-Fi.